poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 Chocolate doom is your source port of choice if you are looking for a true vanilla experience.
 It's extremely lightweight nature also makes it great for portability, and low spec machines.

-# Crispy Doom
+# Crispy Doom (add Crispy logo)
-Based on Chocolate Doom, Crispy Doom is another conservative source port that removes the original game's limitations and
+Based on Chocolate Doom, Crispy Doom removes the original game's limitations and adds many new features.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstMTM0OTg4MDk2MywxODg3NDYz
+BnZm1cbiIsImhpc3RvcnkiOlsyMDQ4NTIyNTUxLC0xMzQ5ODgw
-NDk5XX0=
+OTYzLDE4ODc0NjM0OTldfQ==
 -->